Judge dismisses AEG Live executives from Michael Jackson lawsuit

-LOS ANGELES A Los Angeles judge on Monday dismissed two AEG Live executives from the wrongful death lawsuit filed by the family of late pop star Michael Jackson, but the case will still go forward against the concert promoter.
+LOS ANGELES, Sept 9 A Los Angeles judge on Monday dismissed two AEG Live executives from the wrongful death lawsuit filed by the family of late pop star Michael Jackson, but the case will still go forward against the concert promoter.

 Los Angeles Superior Court Judge Yvette Palazuelos threw out the case against AEG Live executives Randy Phillips and Paul Gongaware, who had been named in the lawsuit.